mdiluz/rove/docs/README.md

 Rove
 =====

-Rove is asynchronous nomadic game about exploring a planet as part of a loose community.
+Rove is an asynchronous nomadic game about exploring a planet as part of a loose community.

 -------------------------------------------